OSGeo/gdal/doc/source/programs/gdalwarp.rst

     A PROJ string (single step operation or multiple step string starting with +proj=pipeline), a WKT2 string describing a CoordinateOperation, or a urn:ogc:def:coordinateOperation:EPSG::XXXX URN overriding the default transformation from the source to the target CRS.

-It must take into account the axis order of the source and target CRS.
+    It must take into account the axis order of the source and target CRS, that is typically include a ``step proj=axisswap order=2,1`` at the beginning of the pipeline if the source CRS has northing/easting axis order, and/or at the end of the pipeline if the target CRS has northing/easting axis order.

     When creating a new output file, using :option:`-t_srs` is still necessary to have the target CRS written in the metadata of the output file, but the parameters of the CoordinateOperation will override those of the